sujayvsarma/SujaySarma.Data/Docs/SqlServer/USAGE.md

 ﻿# Getting started
 ---

+**FOR INSTRUCTIONS ON USING THE FLUID SYNTAX PROVIDED IN THIS LIBRARY, PLEASE SEE [THIS DOCUMENT](https://github.com/sujayvsarma/SujaySarma.Data/blob/master/Docs/SqlServer/FLUID.md)**

 *This document provides documentation on how to get started with this library.*

 Write your .NET business object as a `class` or `record`.
 For example: